|

 Likewise, in the pollinator effectiveness observations, flowers that

+received no visits did not produce fruits or seeds.
 The results of the breeding study indicate that C. caseana

 has a mixed breeding system; it is capable of pollinator mediated